 The best way to go forward is to whitelist all the IP addresses and open the ports that are mentioned by Twilio.
 To check the whitelisted IP addresses and ports please refer: Whitelisted IP adresseses

 Next is the ICE error which is the most common issue that you might encounter.
 (In this scenario, your call will be disconnected within 10 secs.
 The possible solution for this is to Whitelist the IPs and to open up the respective ports.

-Next step is to check the number of simultaneous Twilio connections that Twilio can support within your network.
-For example, if a team of 20 users use Salesmate calling at the same time and if the result shows that Twilio supports only 12 simultaneous calls, there would be time lags, call quality issues, one-way audio issues and high possibility of call drops.
+Next step is to check the number of simultaneous Salesmate connections that Salesmate can support within your network.
+For example, if a team of 20 users use Salesmate calling at the same time and if the result shows that Salesmate supports only 12 simultaneous calls, there would be time lags, call quality issues, one-way audio issues and high possibility of call drops.